Student Essay Competition

 The prize for the winning essay is £200, plus a year's free membership to RSTMH.

-We will also invite the winner to be presented with a certificate and their prize fund at an RSTMH event in December 2019 or January 2020.
+We will also invite the winner to be presented with a certificate and their prize at Topics in Infection in January 2020.